Achievable logoAchievable logo

 Homeowners insurance endorsements

 Several endorsements can be added to a homeowners policy either when the policy is issued or mid-term (usually for an additional premium).
-The endorsements below are commonly tested on state licensing exams.
+Below are endorsements that may appear on a state licensing exam.

 Inflation guard

 This endorsement automatically increases the amount of coverage on the dwelling and any appurtenant (detached) structures at set intervals after the policy takes effect.
-The goal is to help coverage keep pace with increases in replacement cost.
+The goal is to keep coverage aligned with increases in replacement cost over time.

 Business pursuits